Chios: In independent Greece

 Chios joined the rest of independent Greece after the First Balkan War (1912).
 The Greek Navy landed at Chios in November 1912 and took control of the island after a series of clashes that lasted for over a month.
 The Ottoman Empire recognized Greece's annexation of Chios and the other Aegean islands by signing the Treaty of London (1913).

 Although Greece was officially neutral, the island was occupied by the British during World War I, on 17 February 1916.
 This may have been due to the island's proximity to the Ottoman Empire and the city of İzmir in particular.

 It was affected also by the population exchange after the Greco–Turkish War of 1919–1922, with the incoming Greek refugees settling in Kastro (previously a Turkish neighborhood) and in new settlements hurriedly built south of Chios town.

 The island saw some local violence during the Greek Civil War setting neighbour against neighbour.
 This ended when the final band of communist fighters was trapped and killed in the orchards of Kampos and their bodies driven through the main town on the back of a truck.
 In March 1948, the island was used as an internment camp for female political detainees (communists or relatives of guerillas) and their children, who were housed in military barracks near the town of Chios.
 Up to 1300 women and 50 children were housed in cramped and degrading conditions, until March 1949 when the camp was closed and the inhabitants moved to Trikeri.

 The production of mastic was threatened by the Chios forest fire that swept the southern half of the island in August 2012 and destroyed some mastic groves.

 By 2015, Chios had become a transit point for refugees and asylum seekers entering the EU from Turkey.
 A reception and identification centre was formed at VIAL near the village of Chalkeio, however, in 2021 the Greek government announced a new closed reception centre will be built in a more isolated location at Akra Pachy near the village of Pantoukios.

 Demographics

-According to the 2011 census, Chios has a permanent resident population of 52,674.